We Subjected 5 Top Garage Floor Tiles to a Week of Abuse to Find the Toughest

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Garage floor tiles make a garage floor safer and tougher while also improving its aesthetics, so that a home workshop becomes a more inviting place to spend a weekend, working on a car or the latest home improvement project.
-This durable flooring is capable of supporting the weight of a car while holding up to the abuse of rolling tool chests and heavy power tools.
+Garage floor tiles make a garage floor safer and tougher while also improving its aesthetics, so that a home workshop becomes a more inviting place to spend a weekend working on a car or the latest DIY project.
+Durable garage flooring tiles can support the weight of a car while holding up to the abuse of rolling tool chests and heavy power tools.
 Most garage floor tiles can typically be installed in just a few hours.
-They come in a variety of materials, ranging from durable PVC plastic to soft foam, in various colors and tread patterns.
-With so many options, finding the right one can be a challenge.
-This guide will examine the factors that are vital to consider when shopping for the best garage tiles while reviewing some of the top options on the market.

-1. BEST OVERALL: IncStores Nitro Interlocking Garage Floor Tiles
+2. BEST BANG FOR THE BUCK: IncStores Nitro Interlocking Garage Floor Tiles

 4. BEST RIGID: GarageTrac Diamond, Durable Interlocking Modular Tile

-The Best Garage Floor Tiles Options
+The Best Garage Floor Tiles in a garage

 Our Top Picks